jingtianIS/old_page/index.md

 ---

 ## About
 Jing Tian is a post-doctoral research fellow from the J.Mack Robinson College of Business in Gerogia State University.
-She works under the supervision of [Dr. Arun Rai](professor-rai).
+She works under the supervision of [Dr. Arun Rai][professor-rai].

 She received her Ph.D. in Information Management and Information Systems from [Fudan University][fudan] in 2019, under the supervision of [Dr. Ling][professor-ling].

-Before that, she received 2 bachelor degrees in 2014, one B.A. in Management Information Systems from [Tianjin University](tianjin-u), and one B.Sc. in Finance from [Nankai University](nankai).
+Before that, she received 2 bachelor degrees in 2014, one B.A. in Management Information Systems from [Tianjin University][tianjin-u], and one B.Sc. in Finance from [Nankai University][nankai].

 [professor-rai]: https://www.arunrai.net/
 [professor-ling]: https://www.fdsm.fudan.edu.cn/en/teacher/preview.aspx?UID=1816